Food industry, beverage industry, household and personal products industry and tobacco industry.

 b.
 Free cash flow: These mature companies can generate a lot of free cash flow, so it is important to confirm how management uses these cash wisely.
 Examine how much of this cash is paid back to investors in the form of dividends or stock buybacks.

 c.
 Building confidence in the brand: Check if the company is constantly advertising to support its brand.
 If the company continues to promote products at a low price, it may exhaust the value of the brand – just for the short-term gains in the value of the brand.

 d.
 Innovation: The company's level of innovation is critical, paying attention to companies that continue to successfully introduce new products into the market and take advantage of these new products to gain a competitive advantage.
 It is best for the company to launch one or two “home run” revolutionary new products (the market share of innovative products reaches the market first) while launching a series of successful products and extending the product line.

 The consumer goods industry is a typical defensive industry, an ideal long-term investment.
 Despite the slow growth, it has fairly stable performance, strong competitive advantage and a large amount of free cash flow.
-Look for companies that have a monopoly scale, low cost and strong brand advantages, and can continue to introduce excellent products.
+Look for companies that have a monopoly scale, low cost and strong brand advantages, and can conduct a competitive intelligence survey to analyze their strengths and weakness.
 In addition, the consumer goods sector has exceptional stability, while the non-essential consumer sector often faces fierce competition.
 The boundaries between the two departments are not very clear.